minvws/nl-covid19-notification-app-community-website/README.md

 * Offer the community some overview
 * Improve the onboarding for new community members (also for non-techies, see below)
-* Landing page for GitHub, Trello, Slack etc. Point out the main features of the community
 * Give props to the most active community members
 * A showcase page for the openness of the project, that will hopefully inspire other government projects to be more open too
 * Set the right atmosphere and expectations for people that want to help out